jonthysell/SegaController/README.md

 # SegaController #

-The SegaController library enables your Arduino sketches to read Sega Genesis (Mega Drive) and Master System (Mark III) controllers.
+SegaController provides your Arduino sketches with an easy way to read Sega Genesis (Mega Drive) and Sega Master System (Mark III) controllers.

 ## Installation ##

-1. Download the latest source code zip from https://github.com/jonthysell/SegaController/releases/latest
+1. Download SegaController.zip from https://github.com/jonthysell/SegaController/releases/latest
 2. Open the Arduino IDE
 3. Open "Sketch > Include Library > Add .ZIP Library..."
 4. Select the zip file you downloaded in step 1

+## Usage ##

+The controller pins are as follows, looking face on to the (female) DB9 plug:

+    5 4 3 2 1
+     9 8 7 6

+1. Connect controller pin 5 to +5VCC
+2. Connect controller pin 8 to GND
+3. Connect each remaining pin to a digital I/O pin on your Arduino
+4. In your sketch, include the SegaController library
+5. In your sketch, initialize a SegaController object with the digital pins you chose in step 3

-## Getting Started ##
+## Examples ##

 There are two example sketches included which make use of the SegaController library.
 See "File > Examples > SegaController" in the Arduino IDE after installation.
+Make sure the digital pins you've wired matches those chosen in the code.

 ### SegaControllerSerialReader ###